AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 When these options are set, you can see the preview of the PayPal buttons and PayLater messages.
 There are controls that you can use to apply the settings or reset the values:

-- Click **[!UICONTROL Apply]** to store the selected styling settings for buttons and PayLater messaging and apply them to the current location and current button type.
+- To store the selected styling settings for buttons and PayLater messaging and apply them to the current location and current button type, click **[!UICONTROL Apply]**.

-- Click **[!UICONTROL Apply to All Buttons]** to store the selected styling settings for buttons and PayLater messaging values and apply them to all button types and locations.
+- to store the selected styling settings for buttons and PayLater messaging values and apply them to all button types and locations, click **[!UICONTROL Apply to All Buttons]**.

-- Click **[!UICONTROL Reset to Recommended Defaults]** to return styling settings to the recommended default values for buttons and PayLater messaging and apply them to all button types and locations.
+- To return styling settings to the recommended default values for buttons and PayLater messaging and apply them to all button types and locations, click **[!UICONTROL Reset to Recommended Defaults]**.

 ## Step 13: Complete the 3D verification settings